Taras Voznyak: Public life and opinion journalism

 From the time Ukraine won its independence, Taras Voznyak has continuously been involved in establishing cross-border cooperation and maintaining international relations, while holding various official posts.

-Taras Voznyak was awarded with an honorary distinction "Knight of Halychyna" in the nomination "Public Figure" (2001), a distinction "20 Years of the First Democratic Convocation of Lviv Regional Council" (2010), a distinction by Lviv Mayor "Saint George Distinction of Honour" (2011), Cross of Merit (Poland, 2014), a distinction of Polish-Ukrainian Ignacy Jan Paderewski Foundation (2014), Honorary award "100th anniversary of the proclamation of the Western Ukrainian People's Republic" (2018), laureate of the Vasyl Stus Prize (2021), awarded by honorary award of the Chernivtsi regional state administration "To the glory of Bukovyna" (2021), awarded by the Order of Ministry of Culture of the Republic of Lithuania "Wear Yours and Believe" (Apdovanojimas "Nešk savo svoją ir tikėk") (2023), laureate of the Polish-Lithuanian Jerzy Giedroyc Award (2023), Officer's Order "For Merit to Lithuania" (Ordinas «Už nuopelnus Lietuvai») (2024), with the distinction of "Knight of Culture" ("Kultūros Riterius" Trakų ististorio muziejus) (Lithuania, 2024).
+Taras Voznyak was awarded with an honorary distinction "Knight of Halychyna" in the nomination "Public Figure" (2001), a distinction "20 Years of the First Democratic Convocation of Lviv Regional Council" (2010), a distinction by Lviv Mayor "Saint George Distinction of Honour" (2011), Cross of Merit (Poland, 2014), a distinction of Polish-Ukrainian Ignacy Jan Paderewski Foundation (2014), Honorary award "100th anniversary of the proclamation of the Western Ukrainian People's Republic" (2018), laureate of the Vasyl Stus Prize (2021), awarded by honorary award of the Chernivtsi regional state administration "To the glory of Bukovyna" (2021), awarded by the Order of Ministry of Culture of the Republic of Lithuania "Wear Yours and Believe" (Apdovanojimas "Nešk savo svoją ir tikėk") (2023), laureate of the Polish-Lithuanian Jerzy Giedroyc Award (2023), Officer's Order "For Merit to Lithuania" (Ordinas «Už nuopelnus Lietuvai») (2024), with the distinction of "Knight of Culture" ("Kultūros Riterius" Trakų ististorio muziejus) (Lithuania, 2024), Order of Arts of the Ukrainian National Academy of Arts (2025).